enternallearner/Bookish-beacon-figma-/README.md

 # Bookish-beacon
-Bookish Bazooka Website
+Bookish Beacon Website
 Overview
-The Bookish Bazooka website aims to revolutionize decentralized literary exchange.
+The Bookish Beacon website aims to revolutionize decentralized literary exchange.
 Below are the key sections captured in the screenshot:

 Metrics Section
 Displays key metrics and achievements related to the project.
 Includes numbers like 2023, 22K, 13K, and 1.3K.
 Team Section
 Showcases team members with avatars and names.
-Introduces the people behind Bookish Bazooka.
+Introduces the people behind Bookish Beacon.
 Social Proof Section
 Features logos of top firms (e.g., Binance, Coinbase, Walmart, Trainline).
 Highlights endorsements and partnerships.